 After being expelled from Iberia and Italy, the Moors who resided in Europe rejoined the rest of their Berber tribesmen in Africa.
 A new problem arose when an oppressive Arab ruler in Algeria persecuted the Berbers who practiced a different form of Islam.
 The Moors were forced to flee into the desert where they now inhabit the Sahara from Western Mali, South-Western Algeria, Western Sahara, Mauritania, Southern Morocco and Northern Senegal.

 Since ancient times the Moors have been nomads who are astute traders and merchants.
 Their pre-Islamic culture is a fusion of Berber and Beja traditions.
 While in Europe they lived in a much more hospitable climate and adapted to farming and urban life.
 When forced back into Africa they were banished from the more moderate North African coast and into the harsh Sahara desert.
 They then took back up the camel and became traders once more, controlling the salt and gold trade.
 During the Islamic Golden Age, the slave trade boomed, specifically in Moorish Spain.
 Spanish, Portuguese, Sicilian and Slavic peoples made up the European slave population and Chadic, Mande and Noba people made up the Sudanic slave trade.
-The intermixing with slave cause the diversity of what Moor/Berber can look like.
-Some tribes are White skinned and red haired and others are coal Black with Sudanic features. after the French colonized North West Africa they literally reversed Moorish society by putting the light skinned Moors as the "Adma" (Nobility) and "Lahma" (Commoners) and the dark skinned Moors are as "Abd le tilad" (Servant who is part of the family) and "Abd le taribya" (purchased slave).
+The intermixing with slaves cause the diversity of what Moor/Berber can look like.
+Some tribes are white skinned and red haired and others are coal black with Sudanic features. after the French colonized North West Africa they literally reversed Moorish society by putting the light skinned Moors as the "Adma" (Nobility) and "Lahma" (Commoners) and the dark skinned Moors are as "Abd le tilad" (Servant who is part of the family) and "Abd le taribya" (purchased slave).

 Moors are virtually all Sunni Muslim and part of the Malikite sect.
 They have adopted Arab culture and speak Hassaniyya Arabic.
-Pre-Islamic North Africans were a Matriarchal people who had female rulers and traced their lineage through women.
-Moors, Tuareg and Saharawi tribes on the other hand were Patriarchal before the Arab conquest due to the fact they are Semites instead of Hamites.
+Pre-Islamic North Africans were a matriarchal people who had female rulers and traced their lineage through women.
+Moors, Tuareg and Saharawi tribes on the other hand were patriarchal before the Arab conquest due to the fact they are Semites instead of Hamites.

 First and foremost, the Moorish people need to end slavery and establish equal rights for Moors of all shades and features.
 The Moors need to then be given a fair chance at listening to the Gospels from the perspective of Jesus not only being a prophet, but God in flesh.